Chapter 7: Anti-Patterns

 Ask probing questions:

-"You're saying everything's fine, but that task was estimated at 3 days
+"You are saying everything is fine, but that task was estimated

-and it's now day 4.
-What's the confidence level you'll finish today?"
+at 3 days and it is now day 4.
+What is the confidence level you

 Break work into smaller pieces so problems surface earlier.